What is Lifeline Puppy Rescue?

 Have the puppies had their shots?

 All the puppies have received our loving care & attention.
-They are current on their puppy shots, been dewormed, and had kennel cough vaccine.
-In addition, all puppies adopted at Lifeline receive 30 days free health care insurance and a free check up exam at the Veterinarian and a puppy package full of gifts and information.
+They are current on their puppy shots, been dewormed, are spayed or neutered, and microchipped.
+In addition, all new puppy parents are referred to a free 30 day health insurance and a free check up exam at the Veterinarian.
+It is the adopters responsibility to set up puppy insurance with the provider after adoption, a waiting period may apply.

 Can I request a certain type of puppy?

 We don't reserve puppies, take requests, or have waiting lists.
-Our hotline and web page is updated regularly.
+Our web page is updated regularly.

 Does Lifeline ever have older puppies or dogs?